-For smaller companies, having the CEO or owner write a personal response helps a lot to impress customers.
+For smaller companies, having the CEO or owner write a personal response helps a lot to impress customers, such as ones who wrote negative Yelp reviews.
 It shows that you care about each customer and actually carve out the time to respond to them yourself instead of leaving it to a member of the team.

 Unfortunately, as the business grows, this just won’t be possible due to time constraints.

-If you run a larger operation, you’ll likely have a team of marketers or a customer support team that could handle the responses.
+If you run a larger operation, you’ll likely have a team of marketers or a customer support team that could handle the responses to unhappy customers.
 Delegating the task to customer service is an obvious choice.
-They’re trained to respond to complaints and offer solutions.
+They’re trained to respond to complaints, including bad reviews, and offer solutions.

 However, the main focus of the response should always be to directly address the complaint brought up in the review.
 While it’s okay to leverage the opportunity for further marketing, make sure the response doesn’t sound shallow or sales-y (more on how to write the review below).